JuniorDugue/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM stands for Document Object Model and it's an API for html documents, it also represents a document with a logical tree, where each of the branches ends in a node, and within the nodes are objects.

 2. What is an event?
+An event is something the browser / user does when a button is clicked, input field is changed, or when a web page finish loading.

 3. What is an event listener?
+An event listener is the ability to wait until your page loads, or enter a form, scroll, moves mouse over an object, before initiating the function to perform a specific task/event .

 4. Why would we convert a NodeList into an Array?
+The reason we'd covnert a NodeList into an Array is so we can use methods like push, slice, map, filter etc

 5. What is a component?
+A component is is reusable sets of codes, logics, behaviors and interface elements you can use throughout your software/programming file

 ### Git Set up